mswartz2/seniorDesign/Semester 2/status/status3.md

 - Implemented GoogleMaps
 - Implemented paging
 - Fixed LINQ queries for filtering
 - Found cleaner API with SendGrid as opposed to Mailjet.
-SendGrid also has helper libraries that will better implement some of the Email Library I was working on.
+SendGrid also has helper libraries that will better implement some of the Email Library he was working on.
 - Finnally got Hangfire working for everyone.
 Previously it would only work on Brent's laptop.
 - Brent found the StringTemplate library that should enable creating the emails content much more easily, quickly and in a cleaner way than using string concatenation.
 - Research/Investigated StubHub API and got familiar with the format.